DexWinBet

 Simplified Onboarding

-Streamlined onboarding to support both crypto-native and non-crypto users, making account setup and funding more accessible across experience levels.
+I streamlined onboarding to support both crypto-native and non-crypto users, making account setup more accessible across different experience levels.

 Research